23rd Infantry Regiment "Como"

 The 23rd Infantry Regiment "Como" (23° Reggimento Fanteria "Como") is an inactive unit of the Italian Army last based in Como in Lombardy.
 The regiment is named for the city of Como and part of the Italian Army's infantry arm.
 The regiment was formed in 1848 by the Royal Sardinian Army during the First Italian War of Independence.
 After the war the regiment was disbanded.
 In 1859, the regiment was reformed after the Kingdom of Sardinia annexed Lombardy after the Second Italian War of Independence.
 In 1866, the regiment fought in the Third Italian War of Independence and in 1911–12 in the Italo-Turkish War.
 During World War I the regiment fought on the Italian front.
 During World War II, the regiment was assigned to the 14th Infantry Division "Isonzo", with which it fought in 1941 in the Invasion of Yugoslavia.
 The division then served on anti-partistan duty in occupied Yugoslavia.
 After the announcement of the Armistice of Cassibile on 8 September 1943, the division and its regiments were disbanded by invading German forces.

 In 1975, the regiment's flag and traditions were assigned to the 23rd Infantry Battalion "Como", which was assigned to the 3rd Army Corps as the army corps' training unit.
 In 1990, the battalion was transferred to the Mechanized Brigade "Legnano".
 In 1992, the battalion was renamed 23rd Battalion "Como" and in 1996 transferred to the Armored Brigade "Centauro".
 The same year the battalion was disbanded and the flag of the 23rd Infantry Regiment "Como" transferred to the Shrine of the Flags in the Vittoriano in Rome.
-The regiment's anniversary falls on 28 October 1918, the day during the Battle of Vittorio Veneto the 23rd Infantry Regimen, having crossed the Piave river the day before, began the pursuit of the retreating enemy to Santa Lucia di Piave.
+The regiment's anniversary falls on 28 October 1918, the day during the Battle of Vittorio Veneto the 23rd Infantry Regiment, having crossed the Piave river the day before, began the pursuit of the retreating enemy to Santa Lucia di Piave.